CptOfEvilMinions/Network_based_MITRE_ATTACK_matrix/_posts/techniques/impersonation/2019-02-13-vpn_tunneling.md

 category: techniques
 theme: Impersonation
 Id: 34
-description: 'Adversary reduces their footprint by using credentials to directly connect to the network and Impersonation as VPN users instead of relying on the RAT.'
+description: 'An adversary can reduce their footprint by using credentials to directly connect to the network as a legitimate user, instead of relying on the RAT.'
 prevention: false
 detection: true
 permalink: 'techniques/Impersonation/vpn_tunneling'